Businesses, workers affected by tightened Covid-19 rules to get govt support

 A month of rental waiver was also given for qualifying tenants of government-owned commercial properties.

-Meanwhile, Small and medium-sized enterprises (SMEs) will continue receiving help to access credit.
+Meanwhile, small and medium-sized enterprises will continue receiving help to access credit.

-The Temporary Bridging Loan Programme and the Enhanced Enterprise Financing Scheme - Trade Loan was in July extended for an additional six months, from Oct 1 to March 31 next year.
+The Temporary Bridging Loan Programme and the Enhanced Enterprise Financing Scheme - Trade Loan was this month extended for an additional six months, from Oct 1 to March 31 next year.

 The parameters for both schemes remain unchanged, including the government risk-share of 70 per cent.